 Boston takes New Year celebrations seriously, with a whole program of events beginning just before noon on New Year’s Eve.
 If you join for the entire schedule of events, it can easily turn into a very long day, but if you feel like you won’t be able to last until after midnight, feel free to stop by Copley Square in Back Bay any time throughout.

 But the thing that really makes Boston the perfect city to spend New Year’s Eve is that there’s not just one, but two fireworks displays.
-The first one starts around 7 PM above the Boston Common, and the latter, larger one begins just after midnight over the Harbor.
+The first one starts around 7 PM above the Boston Common, and the latter, the larger one, begins just after midnight over the Harbor.